The writing life can feel isolated, but it doesn’t have to be. Let’s talk about writing communities!

 Writing groups and classes—If you’re just starting and don’t know where else to turn, you might consider finding a local writing class or group and joining.
 These groups often meet once a week to share their writing and experiences.
 They can be great places to make new friends, and to get some insight into the craft and business.
 Local community colleges and extended learning programs often have inexpensive course you can join, or you might look into services such as Meetup.com, which lets you search for local groups in your area (for writing or for anything else you might be interested in).
 You could also keep an eye on local bulletin boards at coffee shops, book stores, etc.

-Online communities—Thanks to the wonders of the internet, time and space are no longer barriers to building relationships.
+Online writing communities—Thanks to the wonders of the internet, time and space are no longer barriers to building relationships.
 Even if you happen to enjoy a hermit-like lifestyle, living in a cabin in Montana where your food is ported in once a month by a guy wearing wolf pelts, you can still be an active member of online communities.
 Facebook Groups are one popular method for writers to gather virtually, and they’re easy to find: Simply search for “writer’s groups” and browse to find one you like.
 You can join to try one out for a time, and hop out if it seems like it isn’t for you.
 Join several, and see which ones you like best.
 You can also connect with other writers through apps like Slack, which his a chatroom environment.
 Look for other writers in the places you frequent online, and start asking about the groups they belong to.

 Conferences and organizations—Name a fiction genre or non-fiction category and there’s likely an organization and even a full-blown conference dedicated to it.
 It only takes a quick search on Google to find these organizations and to see their membership requirements.
 You can also find conferences with dates and locations.
 These are fantastic opportunities to connect with other writers and with industry professionals.
 There are costs involved, such as membership dues, travel expenses, and registration fees, but if you can swing a couple of conferences each year you should go—the connections you make at these can be some of the best friends you’ll ever have in the business.